Air Force One: 21st century

-When President Bush came to the end of his second term in January 2009, a VC-25 was used to transport him to Texas.
-For this purpose the aircraft call sign was SAM 28000, as the aircraft did not carry the current president of the United States.
+When President George W. Bush left office in January 2009, he flew to Texas in a VC-25 that used call sign SAM 28000, as it did not carry the current president of the United States.
 Similar arrangements were made for former presidents Ronald Reagan, Bill Clinton, and Barack Obama.
-President Donald Trump flew to his Mar-a-Lago estate shortly before his tenure as president ended, under the Air Force One call sign.
+President Donald Trump flew to his Mar-a-Lago estate aboard Air Force One on the final day of his first presidency in January 2021.